gapdays/gapdays2021-spring/program.md

 All scheduled talks are going to be held in [BigBlueButton](https://bbb.rlp.net/b/hor-foe-hdv-ahz).
 The room code will be sent to participants.

+For **gather.town** all participants have been sent the passwords for the rooms.

 ## Schedule
 The tentative schedule is as follows; note that **all time are UTC** (so e.g. our German visitors should add 1 hour)
 - **Monday, 15th February 2021** GitHub & GAP-Julia Day